DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 >
 > The players can calm the spirits by succeeding on a DC 15 Charisma (Persuasion or Deception) check, made with advantage if they reveal an amber shard and offer it to the spirits, and made with disadvantage if any player has reached Stage Three of an amber shard’s Amber Corruption.
 On a failure, the spirits warn the players that they cannot allow any who seek the vestiges’ power to depart their chamber alive, and attack.
 >
-> On initiative count 20 of the first round of combat, the doors leading from <span class="citation">X22.
-Northwest Annex (p.
+> On initiative count 20 of the first round of combat, the doors leading from <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X22NorthwestAnnex">X22.
+Northwest Annex</a> (p.
 187)</span> slam shut and magically lock, requiring a successful DC 20 Strength check to force open.

-The spirits won’t share further information (e.g., the location of the *Sunsword*, or the password to open <span class="citation">X40.
-Sealed Treasury (p.
-194)</span>) unless the players first destroy Vilnius’s spirit in <span class="citation">X9.
-Lecture Hall (p.
+The spirits won’t share further information (e.g., the location of the *Sunsword*, or the password to open <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X40SealedTreasury">X40.
+Sealed Treasury</a> (p.
+194)</span>) unless the players first destroy Vilnius’s spirit in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X9LectureHall">X9.
+Lecture Hall</a> (p.
 185)</span> and return with the amulet he wears, which is shaped like an upside-down “V." If the players agree to do so, the wraiths can share the following additional information:

 * Vilnius is no ordinary spirit.
 He is semi-corporeal and, as far as the wraiths know, may never have truly died.
 * Vilnius’s soul anchors the mists that surround the temple.
 If the players destroy him, the mists should disappear, freeing the trapped souls.